 How to Enroll

-To get started, you must be 16 years of age and completed seventh grade or the equivalent:
+To get started, you must be under 16 years of age and completed seventh grade or the equivalent:

 - Complete the Gifted and Talented application and obtain all necessary signatures.

-- Apply online to the college www.aacc.edu/admissions or in person at any AACC location.
+- Apply online to the college or in person at any AACC location.
 You'll be given an AACC ID and MyAACC password.
-Keep this handy.
-You'll need it along the way.

-- If you have not taken the ACT or SAT or do not have the minimum scores required by AACC to enter most college classes, you'll need to take the Accuplacer test at the Testing Center.
+- If you have not taken the ACT or SAT or do not have the minimum scores required by AACC to enter most college classes, you will need to take the Accuplacer Placement test at the Testing Center.

 Contact the AACC Admissions Office at 410-777-2243 or Admissions@aacc.edu.